Alexander Myres: Pittsburgh Steelers

-After going undrafted in the 2019 NFL Draft, Myres was signed by the Steelers as an undrafted free agent for training camp on April 27, 2019.
+After going undrafted in the 2019 NFL draft, Myres was signed by the Steelers as an undrafted free agent for training camp on April 27, 2019.
 On July 31, 2019, he was cut following a non-injury related illness.
 On September 3, 2019, Myres was resigned to the Steelers' practice squad.
 Myres signed a futures contract with the team on December 31, 2019, and was subsequently signed to the active roster on February 5, 2020 with appearances on all upcoming Steelers special teams formations.

 On August 25, 2020, Myres was placed on injury reserve after tearing his groin muscle at practice.
 August 30, 2020, Myres was waived by the Steelers to make room on the depth chart.

 Detroit Lions

 On December 2, 2020, Myres was signed to the Detroit Lions' practice squad.
 He was elevated to the active roster on December 19 for the team's week 15 game against the Tennessee Titans, and reverted to the practice squad after the game.
+Myres was notably recognized for being stiff-armed by Derrick Henry during his lone Lions appearance.
 He was placed on the practice squad/injured list on December 29 after agitating his previous groin muscle tear at practice.